alienaline/alienaline/README.md

 - 🌍 Based in Saint-Petersburg.
 - 🧑‍💻 Always learning.
+- 👐 Always open to public issues and pull request.
 - 👯 Open to new opportunities.
 - 📫 Contact me by [email](mailto:alinafowork@gmail.com) or [telegram](https://t.me/forjvjhjkt).